ray155093/azure-docs.zh-tw/articles/service-fabric/service-fabric-errors-and-exceptions.md

 <properties
-   pageTitle="擲回的常見 FabricClient 例外狀況 | Microsoft Azure"
-   description="描述 FabricClient API 可在執行應用程式和叢集管理作業時擲回的常見例外狀況和錯誤。" services="service-fabric"
-   documentationCenter=".net"
-   authors="rwike77"
+   pageTitle="Common FabricClient exceptions thrown | Microsoft Azure" description="Describes the common exceptions and errors which can be thrown by the FabricClient APIs while performing application and cluster management operations." services="service-fabric" documentationCenter=".net" authors="rwike77"